 Acrylic Temp Crown Blogging:

 We get dental questions about kids and their stainless steel crowns.
-An example of dental questions about kid crowns would be - a dental question about how long will stainless steel crown last in their child?
-Steel crowns are made as a temporary form of tooth crown - that is used for kids or for in between appointments after the tooth prepping.
-That is, temporary stainless steel crown until the permanent PFM crown, gold crown or ceramic crown is made by the dental lab.
+An example of dental questions about kid crowns would be - a dental question about how long will stainless steel crowns last in their child?
+Steel crowns are made as a temporary form of tooth crown - that is used for kids or for in-between appointments after tooth prepping.
+That is, a temporary stainless steel crown until the permanent PFM crown, gold crown, or ceramic crown is made by the dental lab.
 Stainless steel crowns are usually out of the box, hence do not cost as much.
-They generally do not fit as well as a lab made PFM crown and can fall out over time.
-The acrylic temporary crown or acrylic temp crown, is very popular by dentist to make for patients to have in their mouth - while waiting to have the permanent crown made by the dental lab.
+They generally do not fit as well as a lab-made PFM crown and can fall out over time.
+The acrylic temporary crown or acrylic temp crown, is very popular by dentists to make for patients to have in their mouth - while waiting to have the permanent crown made by the dental lab.
 These temp crowns are meant to last one to two months at max.
 The acrylic temp crown is usually cemented onto the tooth with a temporary cement, that makes it easier to come off.